grafoojs/grafoo/packages/bundle/readme.md

 # `grafoo-bundle`

-This is and internal cli tool.
+**This is and internal cli tool for [Grafoo](https://github.com/grafoojs/grafoo) and it's not meant to be used for anything else**.
 Basicaly a wrapper around rollup with some configuration already set.

 ## Usage